-area The membrane surface area of each compartment in this sub-section. diameter The diameter at the middle of each compartment in this sub-section. distance The total distance between the midpoint of each compartment in this sub-section and the root of the morphology. end_x The x coordinate at the end of each compartment in this sub-section. end_x The x coordinate (as a unitless floating point number) at the end of each compartment in this sub-section. end_y The y coordinate at the end of each compartment in this sub-section. end_y The y coordinate (as a unitless floating point number) at the end of each compartment in this sub-section. end_z The z coordinate at the end of each compartment in this sub-section. end_z The z coordinate (as a unitless floating point number) at the end of each compartment in this sub-section. length The length of each compartment in this sub-section. continues on next page n The number of compartments in this sub-section. n_sections The number of sections in this sub-section (always 1). r_length_1 The geometry-dependent term to calculate the con- ductance between the start and the midpoint of each compartment in this sub-section. r_length_2 The geometry-dependent term to calculate the con- ductance between the midpoint and the end of each compartment in this sub-section. start_x The x coordinate at the beginning of each compart- ment in this sub-section. start_x The x coordinate (as a unitless floating point number) Deale_n at the beginning of each compartment in this sub- section. at ant in start_y The y coordinate at the beginning of each compartment in this cub section ment in this sub-section. start_y The y coordinate (as a unitless floating point number) at the beginning of each compartment in this sub- section. start_z The x coordinate at the beginning of each compart- ment in this sub-section. start_z The z coordinate (as a unitless floating point number) at the beginning of each compartment in this sub- section. volume The volume of each compartment in this sub-section.
-X The x coordinate at the midpoint of each compart- ment in this sub-section.
-X The x coordinate (as a unitless floating point num- ber) at the midpoint of each compartment in this sub- section.
-Y The y coordinate at the midpoint of each compart- ment in this sub-section. У The y coordinate (as a unitless floating point num- ber) at the midpoint of each compartment in this sub- section.
-Z The z coordinate at the midpoint of each compart- ment in this sub-section.
-7 The z coordinate (as a unitless floating point num- Z ber) at the midpoint of each compartment in this sub- section.
-Section.
+Table 391 - continued from previous page end_y The y coordinate (as a unitless floating point number) at the end of each compartment in this sub-section. end_z The z coordinate at the end of each compartment in this sub-section. end_z The z coordinate (as a unitless floating point number) at the end of each compartment in this sub-section. length The length of each compartment in this sub-section. n The number of compartments in this sub-section. n_sections The number of sections in this sub-section (always 1).
+The geometry-dependent term to calculate the conr_length_1 ductance between the start and the midpoint of each compartment in this sub-section. r_length_2 The geometry-dependent term to calculate the con- ductance between the midpoint and the end of each compartment in this sub-section. start_x The x coordinate at the beginning of each compart- ment in this sub-section. start_x The x coordinate (as a unitless floating point num- ber) at the beginning of each compartment in this sub- section. start_y The y coordinate at the beginning of each compart- ment in this sub-section. start_y The y coordinate (as a unitless floating point num- ber) at the beginning of each compartment in this sub- section. start_z The x coordinate at the beginning of each compart- ment in this sub-section. start_z The z coordinate (as a unitless floating point num- ber) at the beginning of each compartment in this sub- section. volume The volume of each compartment in this sub-section.
+X The x coordinate at the midpoint of each compartment in this sub-section.
+The x coordinate (as a unitless floating point num- ~ ber) at the midpoint of each compartment in this sub- section.
+7.7 The y coordinate at the midpoint of each compartment Y in this sub-section.
+The y coordinate (as a unitless floating point num- Y ber) at the midpoint of each compartment in this sub- section.
+Z The z coordinate at the midpoint of each compartment in this sub-section.
+Z The z coordinate (as a unitless floating point num- ber) at the midpoint of each compartment in this sub- section.